 More recently, the Government of Ontario passed the Strong Communities through Affordable Housing Act, 2011 to promote the creation of Second Suites province-wide through amendments to the Planning Act.

-Planning Act amendments came into force on January 1, 2012 and facilitate the creation of Second Suites by requiring Ontario municipalities to:
+Planning Act amendments came into force on January 1, 2012 and help with the creation of Second Suites by requiring Ontario municipalities to:

 - Establish official plan policies and zoning bylaw provisions allowing Second Suites in detached, semi-detached and row houses, as well as in ancillary structures.